 " But with thousands of kid-friendly tech tools and a whole World Wide Web of resources out there, creative, interesting opportunities for learning-by-making abound for everyone.
 Okay, so with all those resources, where should you start to build a makerspace?
 Here at EdSurge, we've rolled up our sleeves, put on our protective goggles, and built a Maker Guide from scratch, just for you.
+Read on for ideas from the educators and entrepreneurs who think making 24/7, including what is involved with project-based learning and making in the classroom and tried-and-true lessons from the field on starting your makerspace.
+Making on a budget?
 Expect the Miraculous.
 A few weeks ago, Gretchen Thomas, UGA instructional technology teacher, emailed me about a possible collaboration on the UGA campus.

 " What is a makerspace?
 You’ve no doubt been hearing that word more than a few times over the past several years.
 Makerspaces, also called hackerspaces, hackspaces, and fablabs, are collaborative spaces where people gather to get creative with DIY projects, invent new ones, and share ideas.
 Since the first official makerspace convened six years ago in a library in upstate New York, libraries have remained an ideal setting for makerspace events across the country.
 Many offer community resources like 3D printers, software, electronics, craft and hardware supplies, and more.
 There were more than 135 million adult makers, more than half of the total adult population in America, in 2015.
 Tinkering Space Interview: Megan Schiller.
 Today I’m joined by Megan Schiller of The Art Pantry, as part of our ongoing series of inspiring conversations that center on how to set up creativity hubs, or tinkerspaces.